Tajikistan Afghanistan Border Crossing Ishkashim

 Check out what it was like to travel the Afghan Wakhan as a woman

-Now Walk Across To Afghanistan
+Now Walk Across to Afghanistan

 On the Afghan side, you’ll enter another small office where you’ll show your passport and get stamped into the country.
 They may search your bags upon entry as well.
 After entering Afghanistan on the other side of the island you’ll walk across the bridge and into the country.

-Getting To Sultan Eshkashim
+Getting to Sultan Eshkashim

 To get to Afghan Eshkashim it’s a 5 kilometer journey down a dirt road from the border.
 If you haven’t arranged prior transport the border guards will call a taxi for you from Eshkashim at a staggering $20 for the short ride (though if you want to save money, you can always walk).
 But congrats, you’ve made it— you’re officially in Afghanistan!